python-mac/jupyter-app/readme.md

 The app should handle `ipynb` files, so you can set it to open them by default.

 Behind the scenes, the app launches the `jupyter` process and automatically stops it after the app is about to close.
-So, obviously, `jupyter` needs to be installed and be on `$PATH`.
+So, obviously, `jupyter` needs to be installed and be in `$PATH`.

 If you have any problems, you should probably modify shell scripts that [launch `jupyter`](Jupyter/launch-jupyter.sh) and [find root directory](Jupyter/get-root-dir.sh).